 Statistical Programming for Data Management and Analysis

 Introduction to statistical programming for managing and analyzing data, including programming logic, data manipulation, missing data handling, basic techniques for analyzing data and creating reports.
-This course is approved for offering in a distance learning format.
-Prerequisites: STA 282 or STA 382; or graduate standing.
+This course may be offered in an online or hybrid format.
+Prerequisites: STA 282 or 382 or 392; or graduate standing.

 Mathematical Statistics I